 Discover how Carlisle Cathedral has played an important role in worship and belief for nearly 900 years.
 Explore the key features and objects used in worship and learn how the Cathedral is seen as a sacred space for the Christian community.
 Stimulate observational and active learning skills through hands-on object handling activity focused on the Eucharist.
 Have the chance to ask a Canon about their role in the Cathedral through a Q&A activity*

-*Subject to there being a Canon available
+*Subject to Canon availability.

 Become an art explorer and discover the different styles of art and design found in the Cathedral and the skills and techniques behind them.
 Understand their religious and cultural significance and begin to think critically and make personal responses to art.
 Be inspired by the building and create your own artwork to take back to school.